Ocula Magazine | News | Galleries

 Ndidi Emefiele, Sofa Snooze (2023).
 Acrylic and textile on canvas.
 160 x 160 cm.
 Courtesy the artist and gallery rosenfeld, London.

-Riccardo Freddo, Director at gallery rosenfeld, London
+Riccardo Freddo, gallery rosenfeld, London

 Through the works of artists such as Nicola Samorì and Yuxiao Ran, we aim to ignite thought-provoking conversations, spark curiosity, and offer a glimpse into the multifaceted tapestry of contemporary artistic expression.